kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/02 - Fictional speeches that feel real — why they work/The streets of heaven are too crowded.md

 link: https://www.youtube.com/watch?v=3_QSJyJaeD4
 ---

-The addressing of the people
+The addressing of the people who died, like saying 2 swimmers, is better than what most politicians do.
+And the repeating-the-same-thing-but-making-it-more-emphasized ods